What Does Full Coverage Car Insurance Cover?

 Liability

-Liability covers injuries and property damage you cause to other people.
-Bodily injury liability pays the other driver's medical bills, lost wages and pain and suffering.
-Property damage liability pays for their vehicle and any other physical property you damage — fences, guardrails, storefronts.
-Liability is required in 49 states and is the minimum coverage for any policy.
-Full coverage doesn't change your liability limits — those are set separately when you choose 25/50, 50/100 or 100/300.
+Liability pays for injuries and property damage you cause to other people in an at-fault crash.
+Bodily injury liability pays the other driver's medical bills and lost wages.
+Property damage liability pays for their car and any other property you damage, including fences and storefronts.
+Liability is required in 49 states (not required in New Hampshire and only property damage required in Florida) and is the foundation of any policy.
+Adding full coverage doesn't change your liability limits.
+Those are set separately when you choose 25/50, 50/100 or 100/300.

 Collision coverage

-Collision is the second component: it covers damage to your own car after a crash, regardless of fault.
-If you rear-end someone, get hit by an uninsured driver or strike a fixed object, collision pays for your vehicle repairs minus your deductible.
-You choose the deductible — $250, $500 or $1,000 are common options.
+Collision pays for damage to your own car after a crash, regardless of who caused it.
+If you rear-end another car, get hit by an uninsured driver or hit a fixed object, collision pays for your repairs minus your deductible.
+Common deductible options are $250, $500 and $1,000.
+In our analysis, most drivers choose a $500 deductible as the right balance between monthly cost and out-of-pocket exposure after a claim.

 Comprehensive coverage

-Comprehensive covers your car for non-collision losses: theft, hail damage, fire, flooding, fallen trees and animal strikes.
-Comprehensive and collision are always sold together as the physical damage portion of a full coverage policy.
-Common claims include hail damage and theft.
+Comprehensive pays for losses that aren't caused by a crash.
+That includes theft, hail damage, fire, flooding, fallen trees and animal damage.
+Collision and comprehensive are always sold together as the physical damage portion of a full coverage policy.
+Hail damage and theft are the two most common comprehensive claims we see in our data.

 What Full Coverage Car Insurance Doesn’t Cover